 - Stay on brand.
 Use the same tone and voice on every channel, including SMS customer support.

-Following these tips and tricks, you can effectively use SMS for customer service and provide a more satisfying customer experience.
+Following these tips and tricks, businesses can effectively use SMS for customer service and provide a more satisfying customer experience.

 Setting up SMS for Customer Service